 - If required, COVID-19 testing will be arranged and booked for you at the Beechgrove Assessment Centre in Kingston so we can be sure the test results are completed and available at the time of your surgery

 - If you refuse to have a COVID-19 test that is indicated, your surgery will likely be cancelled or postponed

-- After you have had your COVID-19 test, you will need to self-isolate until the day of your surgery.
+- If you are required to be tested, you will need to self-isolate until the day of your surgery.
 If you interact with anyone, you must wear a mask.